home-assistant/hadashboard/README.md

 # Starting At Reboot
 To run Dashing and `hapush` at reboot, I have provided sample init scripts in the `./init` directory.
 These have been tested on a Raspberry PI - your mileage may vary on other systems.

+Instructions for automaticaly starting a docker install can be found (here)[https://docs.docker.com/engine/admin/host_integration/].

+For docker you may also want to use docker-compose - there is a sample compose file in the `./init` directory.

 # Updating The Dashboard
 To update the dashboard after I have released new code, just run the following command to update your copy: